dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 Run "bash CreateSimTestTableWithLLResultsDenseGridNoRec_NewPLGivenSTableDifRecRateDifCoef.sh" to estimate the likelihood of selection for the inspected 4Ns values of selection (in this case they go from -200 to 200).
 Inside the file, $HapFilePrefix specifies the prefix of the L values for 300 different variants. $ResultsFile gives back the likelihood results.
 "DifRecRate/PLGivenSTableWithRecs4.txt" is the likelihood table Likelihood(4Ns, allele frequency, Demographic scenario | L) given different recombination rates after using our polynomial regression approach with 4 regression coefficients.
 "300" is the number of inspected variants and "DifRecRate/VariantNumber.txt" are the suffixes of the variant numbers inspected (see "DifRecRate/HapLengthsDifRecRate/HapLengthsLessDifRecRateNS1_{1..300}.txt" to see the L values. the suffixes go from 1 up to 300).
 The file "CreateSimTestTableWithLLResultsDenseGridNoRec_NewPLGivenSTableDifRecRateBoyko.sh" estimates the value of selection for two parameters alpha and beta of a partially collapsed gamma distribution.
 This file has the same syntax as "CreateSimTestTableWithLLResultsDenseGridNoRec_NewPLGivenSTableDifRecRateDifCoef.sh", the only difference is that a file "DifRecRate/PLGivenSTableWithRecsFirstDFE.txt" with the likelihoods of two parameters alpha and beta of a partially collapsed gamma distribution  when we have variable recombination rates is given.

-## 7) Calculate L and mean recombination rate from genomic data
+## 7) Calculate L, P(L is inside a window wi) and mean recombination rate from genomic data

 The start point are three files: A Plink tped and a Plink tfam file where the information has been phased.
 We also assume that you have a file with the frequency of the low-frequency derived alleles.

 `bash CalculateLData.sh PositionsFilePrefix FrequencySNPFile SNPNumberToTake PlinkTpedFilePrefix PlinkTfamFilePrefix IndividualsToTake HapLengthToTake`

-* PositionsFilePrefix - Prefix of the files that contain the positions that will be used to compute L.
+* PositionsFilePrefix - Prefix of the files that contain the positions that will be used to compute L. The positions defined in the files should match the positions from the plink file.

 * FrequencySNPFile - A list of the SNPs at a certain frequency in the population.
+In this file each row contains a SNP.
+The rows in each file contain: 1) Chromosome Number; 2) Chromosome Number (DOT) SNP Position ; 3) Minor Allele; 4) Major Allele; 5) Minor allele frequency; 6) Chromosome sample size; 7) Type of mutation (can be anything defined by the user); 8) Allele defined as 0 in plink file; 9) Allele defined as 1 in plink file; 10) Ancestral Allele; 11) and 12) An arbitrary nucleotide and an arbitrary number.

 * SNPNumberToTake - The row number defining the SNPs that will be taken from the FrequencySNPFile file to calculate L.

-* PlinkTpedFilePrefix - Prefix of the tped file
+* PlinkTpedFilePrefix - Prefix of the plink tped file.
+This contains the dataset where we will calculate L.

-* PlinkTfamFilePrefix - Prefix of the tfam file
+* PlinkTfamFilePrefix - Prefix of the plink tfam file.
+This contains the dataset where we will calculate L.

 * IndividualsToTake - List of individuals from the Plink files that will be used to calculate L.

 * HapLengthToTake - The L values calculated will start from the focal variant analyzed up to the value of HapLengthToTake .
 If there are no differences in the haplotype pairs from the focal variant up to HapLengthToTake, this will be noted in the output.
+As an example, if the HapLengthToTake value is equal to 250000, then a number of 250001 will indicate that there are no differences between the haplotype pair.

 As an example, you can run:

 `bash CalculateLData.sh Positions SNPsAtOnePercentFrequency.frq 325 Plink Plink ListUnrelatedSamples.txt 250000`

+You can calculate the probability P(L is inside a window wi) using the following script:

+`bash CalculateLProportion.sh SNPNumberToTake LBreaksFile`

+* SNPNumberToTake - The row number defining the SNPs that will be taken from the FrequencySNPFile file to calculate L.

+* LBreaksFile - A file showing the boundaries of the windows wi.
+Based on this file, the windows wi are (0, 50000], (50000, 100000], (100000, 150000], (150000, 200000], (200000, 250000], (250000, ∞).

+As an example, you can run one of the following two commands:

+`bash CalculateLProportion.sh 10 LBreaks.txt`

+`bash CalculateLProportion.sh 325 LBreaks.txt`

+The output file with the prefix "Results/LProportion" has the proportion of L values falling into each of the defined windows.
+In the case of the example file, we define the proportion of L values falling in the windows (0, 50000], (50000, 100000], (100000, 150000], (150000, 200000], (200000, 250000], (250000, ∞).
+You can use this file, as an example, to see if more than 5% of the L values fall in each of the windows wi.
+In our manuscript we recommend to have more than 5% of the L values fall in each of the windows wi if only 6 windows are defined.

 Then, you can also run the following command to get the recombination map: